 This means that while Achilles’ heel can be a problem, a tight Achilles can also cause trouble in the calf.
 As the largest tendon in the body, ensuring your Achilles tendon is loose and able to stretch as much as it should, is vital to maintaining the health and movement of your lower legs.
 So what’s the best way to keep your achilles relaxed and loose?

 Stretches for the Achilles tendon

 The best way to stop yourself suffering from a tight achilles tendon is to carry out some light stretches at regular intervals.
 You don’t need to be suffering from a tight achilles tendon to carry these stretches out, you can just do them as part of your own regular exercise regime, possibly as part of a warm up before you embark on more strenuous activities.

-The lunge is a great way to stretch out your achilles once you have already gently stretched it.
-In order to carry out a lunge stretch you need to place one foot behind the other.
+The lunge is a great way to stretch out your achilles once you’ve already gently stretched it.
+In order to carry out a lunge stretch, you need to place one foot behind the other.
 About 5 inches should be enough.
-Once you have done this you will need to step forward with your front foot, all the time making sure that you keep your back leg straight.
-Make sure that both feet are kept flat on the ground as you carry out this stretch.
+Once you’ve done this, you’ll need to step forward with your front foot, all the time making sure that you keep your back leg straight.
+Ensure that both feet remain flat on the ground as you carry out this stretch.
 Swap feet and carry out the stretch again.